guilhermetxra/data-group-expansion-automation/README.md

 The dataset was organized into groups identified by a common key.

-Each group could contain a different number of records, but all groups needed to be standardized to six records.
+Each group could contain a different number of records, but all groups needed to be standardized to six records without altering the original information.

 The solution had to:

-- Preserve existing data.
+* Preserve existing records.
-- Maintain record order.
+* Maintain record order.
-- Avoid modifying valid information.
+* Avoid modifying valid information.
-- Add only the missing records.
+* Add only the missing records.
-- Scale efficiently for large datasets.
+* Scale efficiently for large datasets.
+* Ensure data integrity after processing.

 ---

 ## Solution

-The script performs the following steps:
+The project is divided into two complementary stages.

+### 1. Group Expansion

+Responsible for identifying grouped records and automatically expanding them until they reach the required quantity.

+Main file:

+`src/completarRegistrosPorGrupo.js`

+Features:

-1. Reads all spreadsheet data into memory.
+* Reads spreadsheet data into memory.
-2. Identifies groups based on a shared identifier.
-3. Preserves all original records.
-4. Calculates how many records are missing.
+* Identifies records belonging to the same group.
+* Preserves existing information.
-5. Creates only the necessary rows.
+* Inserts only the missing records.
-6. Writes the final result back to the spreadsheet in a single operation.
+* Updates the spreadsheet in a single operation.

-This approach prevents row-shifting issues and improves performance when processing large spreadsheets.
+### 2. Data Integrity Validation

+Responsible for validating the processed dataset after expansion.

+Main file:

+`src/validarIntegridade.js`

+Validation checks:

+* Header consistency.
+* Group count verification.
+* Record order preservation.
+* Original data comparison.
+* Detection of missing or duplicated records.
+* Validation of newly inserted rows.

+Together, these modules create a complete workflow for data transformation and integrity verification.

 ---

+## Workflow

+Original Dataset

+↓

+Group Expansion

+↓

+Processed Dataset

+↓

+Integrity Validation

+↓

+Final Verification

+---

 ## Technologies

-- JavaScript
+* JavaScript
-- Google Apps Script
+* Google Apps Script
-- Google Sheets
+* Google Sheets

 ---

 ## Results

-- Reduced manual work.
+* Reduced manual work.
-- Increased operational reliability.
+* Increased operational reliability.
-- Improved scalability.
+* Improved scalability.
-- Eliminated repetitive spreadsheet adjustments.
+* Eliminated repetitive spreadsheet adjustments.
+* Added automated integrity validation.
+* Reduced the risk of human error during data processing.

 ---